kianwasabi/DES02-PiRacer-Instrument-Cluster/README.md

   - The dashboard is not updating the Indicator & Gear Selection.
 - The CAN HAT driver randomly assigns the CAN Bus to CAN interface 0 instead of 1 sometimes.
   - We assume this can be solved by adjusting the Pi's interface settings (single/double SPI Mode for CAN HAT).
 - When the PiRacer is running wihout a regular power supply (batteries only), it displays a low voltage warning.
-Furthermore, id this happens, it seems like the processes are running "slower" which can results in a significant delay in some processes like remote control.
+Furthermore, if this happens, it seems like the processes are running "slower" which can results in a significant delay in some processes like remote control.
   - We assume that a propper priorisation of the python processes can fix this problem.
-In addition using a more lightweight OS or diable not needed features could be sufficient.
+In addition using a more lightweight OS or disable not needed features could be sufficient.